adityasurap/portfolio/README.md

 # portfolio
- Repository for Lab 1 in DSC 106.
+ Repository for labs in DSC 106.